 As a country boy at heart, Rupert has always had a love for animals, with his own horses acting as life models for many of his sculptures.
-A few years ago, however, he had an accident at work when installing a sculpture.
-Whilst he recovered, he kept drawing little hares.
-So, he decided to combine both animals into one piece of art during lockdown.
+A few years ago, he had an accident at work when installing a sculpture, and whilst he recovered, he continuously drew small hares.
+These drawings inspired him to combine both animals – horse and hare – into one piece of art.
 The result was a charming sculpture called ‘Never Alone’.

 Protection for metal sculptures

 Because Rupert’s sculptures are made from intertwined metal, they are often hot dip galvanized as a form of protection.

 Hot dip galvanizing is important because it provides a long-life, low-maintenance corrosion protection which safeguards steel from atmospheric attack.

 Rupert has been sending his works to Joseph Ash Walsall for years.
 Sometimes sending in 5-10 sculptures at a time, and averaging about 40+ large sculptures each year (alongside smaller ones too).
 As well as galvanizing ‘Never Alone’ earlier this year, in May, the team at Walsall also hot dip galvanized nine sheep, some hens, three horse heads and a pair of boxing hares for Rupert.
 The menagerie of steel animals made an amusing sight at the plant!

 Rupert said: “I think the team at Joseph Ash Walsall look forward to a challenge when receiving my sculptures.
 And they respect my knowledge of galvanizing, as it’s a service that I’ve needed for over 30 years.
 I would like to thank everyone at Walsall for treating my art over the last 10 years!”